-The EHT Spatial Reuse n subfield, 1  n  2 , carries the values to be included in the corresponding Spatial Reuse n subfield in the U-SIG field of the EHT TB PPDU.
-The values for the EHT Spatial Reuse n subfields are defined in Table 36-31 (U-SIG field of an EHT TB PPDU).
+[M#186] The EHT/UHR(TBD) Spatial Reuse n subfield, 1  n  2 , carries the values to be included in the corresponding Spatial Reuse n subfield in the U-SIG field of the EHT or UHR(TBD) TB PPDU.
+The values for the EHT/UHR(TBD) Spatial Reuse n subfields are defined in Table 36-31 (U-SIG field of an EHT TB PPDU) and Table 38-C (U-SIG field of a UHR TB PPDU)(TBD).

-The U-SIG Disregard And Validate subfield carries the values to be included in the Disregard and Validate subfields of the U-SIG field of the solicited EHT TB PPDUs.
+[M#186] The U-SIG Disregard And Validate subfield carries the values to be included in the Disregard and Validate subfields of the U-SIG field of the solicited EHT or UHR TB PPDUs.
 The U-SIG Disregard And Validate subfield is further divided into three subfields as shown in Figure 9-90e (U-SIG Disregard And Validate subfield for- mat).
-The mapping from the subfields in the U-SIG Disregard And Validate subfield to subfields in the U- SIG field for an EHT TB PPDU is defined in Table 9-46h (Mapping from Special User Info field to U-SIG- 1 and U-SIG-2 fields in the EHT TB PPDU).
+The mapping from the subfields in the U-SIG Disregard And Validate subfield to subfields in the U- SIG field for an EHT or UHR TB PPDU is defined in Table 9-46h (Mapping from Special User Info field to U-SIG- 1 and U-SIG-2 fields in the EHT or UHR TB PPDU).
 The Validate In U-SIG-2 subfield is set to 1.
 The values of the Disregard In U-SIG-1 and Disregard In U-SIG-2 subfields are defined in 35.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield).

 TGbn editor: Change Table 9-46h as follows:

-Table 9-46h—Mapping from Special User Info field to U-SIG-1 and U-SIG-2 fields in the EHT TB PPDU
+[M#186] Table 9-46h—Mapping from Special User Info field to U-SIG-1 and U-SIG-2 fields in the EHT or UHR TB PPDU